 Kimberly Robles (pictured, right) was studying business at the University of Southern California when she met Cecilia Gonzalez (left), a student at the nearby Fashion Institute of Design & Merchandising.
 The girls instantly bonded over two things: They both grew up in Mexico, and they both knew how to hustle.

 At tailgate parties, they noticed that all their girlfriends were cutting up and redesigning USC shirts to make them cuter, more fitted, and less masculine.
 Collegiate apparel, after all, isn’t known for being fashion-forward.
 So Robles and Gonzalez jumped, founding Hype and Vice in their dorm rooms and debuting with trendy USC T-shirts.
-In just a few months, students were lining up at other campuses for clothes in their school colors.
+In just a few months, students were lining up at other campuses for clothes in their school colours.